Kachi-kachi Yama: Modern-day references

 In the anime BNA, characters on an opposing sports team taunt the main character Michiru (a tanuki Beastman) by saying she should be building a mud boat instead of playing baseball.

 In the mobile video game The Battle Cats, there is a unit in the game called Kachi-Kachi.
 The unit is a modernized version of the wood-carrying part of the story.
 The raccoon is carrying wood, and a cat has a flamethrower, which is shooting at the raccoon.
 The raccoon ducks and the fire blows to the enemy.
 At level 10, it evolves into Fire Squad Kachiyama.
 This unit is a raccoon who is controlling the hose of a fire truck, with many cats driving it, however, unlike real fire trucks, this fire truck shoots actual fire balls.
 At level 30 using catfruit it evolves into Kachiyama Assault Brigade and the fire truck gains color, as well as gaining more speed and changing its ability.

 In the Ace Attorney stage play "Turnabout Gold Medal", there is a scene where protagonist Phoenix Wright and opposing prosecutor Franziska Von Karma argue in virtual reality over elements of the story as the rabbit and the tanuki, respectively.

 In the anime Urusei Yatsura, a child proclaims "It's Kachi-Kachi Yama!" upon seeing main character Ataru running while his clothes were set on fire by supporting character Ten.

 In the manga False Child the shape-shifting tanuki protagonist picks out this book from the library before being dissuaded from choosing it by her surrogate mother figure.

 A passing reference to this story occurs in the animated film Pom Poko (1994, Studio Ghibli).

+The musician TroubleMent, in her song Run Rabbit Run, references the story by opening the song with "Kachi Kachi".
+The song, rather than portraying the rabbit as a hero, instead portrays it as a hunted prey of a dark spirit out for revenge, likely that of the tanuki.